danfuzz/samizdat/doc/samizdat-0-lib/library-code.md

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

+#### `generator(value) <> generator`

+Generator constructor.
+This takes an arbitrary collection value &mdash;
+a list, a map, or a string &mdash; and returns a generator which successively yields elements of that collection, per the specification for generators.

+If passed a function, `generator` returns the function directly, on the assumption that it is already a generator, and to make it easy to write functions that can take either values or generators, coercing the former to generators and transparently not-transforming generators passed directly.

 #### `partialApply(function, value*) <> function`

 Partial function application.
 This takes a function and a number of arguments